tensorpack/tensorpack/examples/FasterRCNN/NOTES.md

 	 a slow convolution algorithm, or you spend more time on autotune.
 	 This is a general problem of TensorFlow when running against variable-sized input.

-3. With a large roi batch size (e.g. >= 256), GPU utilitization should stay around 90%.
+3. With a large roi batch size (e.g. >= 256), GPU utilitization should stay above 90%.